 Part of the Explore your Why – 9 part series

-If you like to brainstorm ideas, you may choose to be on a board to have a voice in the direction of the organisation.
+If you like to brainstorm ideas, you may choose to be on a board to have a voice in the direction of the organization.
 You may prefer to work solo and find yourself drawn to fundraising where you can get things done on your terms.
 Or you may like to get involved at the grassroots where you experience your impact firsthand.
 In this case, providing mentorship to youth could be most fulfilling.

 Your purpose may connect you with a cause, or initiative, but you may not know how to serve it.
 There are many roles available, be it at your child’s school, on their sporting teams, to a charity, or at the boardroom table.
-Assess which environment brings out the best in you and which organisation’s vision you believe in, this combination will catapult your impact.
+Assess which environment brings out the best in you and which organization’s vision you believe in, this combination will catapult your impact.

 The environment best for you could be taking the lead and closing a social gap.
 Lydia Muso, the oldest child of seven, was drawn into taking care of others.
 She followed her strength thread and enjoyment for care to become a nurse in Sudan, where she was exposed to so many neglected children.
 Returning home to Lesotho, she found there were no social programs available for vulnerable children.

 Lydia researched the state of child neglect in Lesotho and decided to be part of the solution.
-She became educated in counselling and then social work, and then started The Lesotho Child Counseling Unit.
+She became educated in counseling and then social work, and then started The Lesotho Child Counseling Unit.
 Lydia now lobbies for policy change to protect children rights.
-Although Lydia takes on many roles, the one she receives most fulfilment is where she can connect with the children.
+Although Lydia takes on many roles, the one she receives most fulfillment is where she can connect with the children.
 Lydia opened her home to abused children giving them a temporary place to feel safe while preparing them mentally and emotionally to go back into the world.

 Lydia excels in an environment where children are her roommates and creating an environment where everyone is safe and happy.